10+ Best WordPress Category and Tag Plugins 2023

 Let’s say perhaps you don’t want to group your tags but make them pop.
-If you’re looking to apply quick styles to your WordPress tags, you’ll love Cool Tag Cloud by my friends over at WPKube.
+If you’re looking to apply quick styles to your WordPress tags, you’ll love Cool Tag Cloud.

 Cool Tag Cloud is a lightweight and responsive WordPress tag plugin that helps you to design a colorful tag cloud that’s noticeable immediately.
 Being responsive means your tag cloud looks great on multiple devices and browsers.

 You don’t need any coding knowledge to use Cool Tag Cloud.
 Every setting you need is available from a simple options screen.
 Just point and click and your work is done.

 The Cool Tag Cloud allows you to customize the look of your tag cloud in several ways.
 By default, you have nine colors, a couple of fonts, different font sizes (capped at 17px), font-weight, and text-transform (uppercase, lowercase, etc.)

 Further, you can set a specific number of tags to display, order the tags, show post count, add tooltips, no-follow tag links, and include/exclude tags selectively.

 Are you tired of the category base showing in your category URLs e.g., yoursite.com/category/news/?
 If so, you’ll love the No Category Base plugin.

 Instead of category URLs that look like the example above, the No Category Base plugin eliminates the category base and leaves your URLs looking like so: yoursite.com/news/.
 You have to agree that looks way cooler.

 And you have nothing to worry about because No Category Base won’t break any links or affect your SEO.
 Plus, the plugin redirects all old category links to the new ones automatically using 301 redirects, which is good for SEO.